Apple introduces a completely redesigned App Store

 The Today tab will also feature notable new releases.

 For example, Apple showed off how the “world premiere” of the sequel to the popular Monument Valley game would appear on the new store.
-The game would get a featured spot at the top of the vertically scrollable Today tab, and you could tap on the image to go to a page that takes you “inside” the new game, where you could learn more.
+The game gets a featured spot at the top of the vertically scrollable Today tab, and you could tap on the image to go to a page that takes you “inside” the new game, allowing you to learn more.

-This includes reading about the game in a more editorial formal – you’ll even see things like key quotes broken out as larger text to make them pop.
+This includes reading about the game in a more editorial format – you’ll even see things like key quotes broken out as larger text to make them pop.
 You can also scroll through more photos and multiple videos in a new carousel that you move through horizontally, so you can really get a sense of game play.

-A new social sharing button will aid those developers who snag this sort of featured listing – with a tap, users can share the app’s “story” with their friends from this same app review page.
+A new social sharing button will aid those developers who snag this sort of featured listing on the App Store.
+With a tap, users can share the app’s “story” with their friends from this same page.

-The Today tab will also feature Apple’s editorial content, like its curated collections available in the current App Store.
+The Today tab will also feature Apple’s editorial content, like those curated collections available in the current App Store.
 These will update regularly, and will be focused on a theme or a goal.
 For example, the collection mentioned in the demo was a round-up of meditation apps.

-But Today won’t only feature these improved “listicles,” there will also be expanded editorial content like “How To” guides on using apps.
-These articles will teach you tips and tricks for apps you might be considering, or could serve as ways to learn more about those you already have installed on your devices.
+But Today won’t only feature an improved format for Apple’s own “listicles,” there will also be expanded editorial content like “How To” guides on using apps.
+These new articles will teach you tips and tricks for apps you might be considering, or could serve as ways to learn more about those you already have installed on your devices.

 In the latter case, that could prompt users to re-launch apps they may have abandoned, as they may learn the app can do something they didn’t know about before.